-- The imported XSet shall retain all fields found in the canonical XSet data, although the XAM Storage System is allowed to delete that XAM Storage System's vendor fields. - The importing XSystem shall change those nonbinding XAM standard system fields that are required to change (e.g., .xset.time.commit may change; .xset.time.residency shall change). - The importing XSystem may change nonbinding vendor system fields understood by the importing XSystem. - All fields and field contents exist on the XSet instance, but the XSet instance has not yet been committed to the XSystem.
-This requirement allows the importing application to decide whether to commit, change and commit, or discard the XSet instance. - If an XSet with the same XUID exists in the importing XAM Storage System, the existing XSet shall be overwritten with the imported XSet on commit of the imported XSet.
-An XSystem may generate a fatal or non-fatal error on commit, if a field update would result in a violation of specialized field rules (e.g., cause a retention field to decrease), or if a binding policy is part of the XSet and cannot be enforced on the importing XSet.
+• The imported XSet shall retain all fields found in the canonical XSet data, although the XAM Storage System is allowed to delete that XAM Storage System's vendor fields.

+- The importing XSystem shall change those nonbinding XAM system fields that are required to change (e.g., .xset.time.commit may change; .xset.time.residency shall change). - The importing XSystem may change nonbinding vendor system fields understood by the importing XSystem. - All fields and field contents exist on the XSet instance, but the XSet instance has not yet been committed to the XSystem.
+This requirement allows the importing application to decide whether to commit, change and commit, or discard the XSet instance. - If an XSet with the same XUID exists in the importing XSystem, the existing XSet shall be replaced by the imported XSet instance on commit of the imported XSet.
+An XSystem may generate a fatal or non-fatal error on commit of the imported XSet, if a field replacement would result in a violation of system field update rules (e.g., cause .xset.retention.<retention id>.duration to decrease), or if the imported XSet has a binding policy property whose policy cannot be enforced on the importing XSystem.